The very best places to experience Día de Muertos in 2026!

 🗝 Take a tour of a cemetery in Mexico City.
 I recommend a tour because not all cemeteries are open for Día de Muertos and some aren’t as welcoming to visitors as others.
 It would be a shame to travel to a cemetery only to find it isn’t open.

-🗝 Stroll along the beautiful Avenida Paso de la Reforma to see the giant skulls (I actually saw them in Sevilla in 2022!), giant catrinas and alebrijes, the festival of cempasuchil flowers and many other installations and markets along this gorgeous avenue that runs through Mexico City from the epic Bosque de Chapultepec.
+🗝 Stroll along the beautiful Avenida Paso de la Reforma to marvel at the exhibitions of giant catrinas and alebrijes, the festival of cempasuchil flowers and many other installations and markets along this gorgeous avenue that runs through Mexico City from the epic Bosque de Chapultepec.
 Note that the alebrijes are only displayed after they have been paraded through the city.

 ✈️ Mexico City has two airports, Benito Jaurez and the new Felipe Angles, which is much further away from the city.
 Be sure you know which one you’re arriving into when you book your flights to Mexico City There are airport taxis available or you can call Uber or organise a private transfer to your hotel or Airbnb.